 Relation of the Cluster Hire to the AEGIS ABOR Initiative.
 The Cluster Hire that we propose builds on our past success in developing a tri-university (UA, ASU, NAU) project, funded by the Arizona Board of Regents in 2013, entitled the Arizona Environmental Grid Infrastructure Service (AEGIS).
 Through this effort we created hardware, software, and training materials to enable researchers at all three universities to share and analyze large data sets.
 We are now in a position to accommodate new faculty hires capable of using the network and expanding it toward a next-generation model for iExtension in which genomic and environmental information can be combined for use by stakeholders to facilitate the adaptation or enhancement of crops, ecosystem conservation, and the cure of human and agricultural diseases (by elucidating the 'ecosystem of disease').

 Relation of the Cluster Hire to the iBiosphere Initiative and NSF STC Proposal Development.
 The foundation for a Cluster Hire in ecosystem genomics emerged from the iBiosphere Working Group that was convened in 2012 at the request of then-Associate VPR Andrew Comrie, and Deans Shane Burgess (CALS) and Joaquin Ruiz (COS).
 In creating the iBiosphere concept, a group of nine faculty members from six colleges developed a strategic plan for enhancing interfaces among the natural sciences, information sciences and social sciences, with a primary nexus being 'big-data' and 'big-computing'.
-The iBiosphere initiative served as the foundation for development of an NSF Science and Technology Center (STC) proposal on the topic of Ecosystem Genomics.
+The iBiosphere initiative served as the foundation for WEES-provided seed funding of a UA Ecosystem Genomics Institute (EGI), and development of an NSF Science and Technology Center (STC) proposal on the topic of Ecosystem Genomics.
 In the STC proposal we address the challenge of bridging the gap between genomic information and ecosystem processes.
 It is too early to count on funding for the STC initiative (we will know by March 2015 if we make it to the next round).
 However, if funded, the STC would bring up to $50 million dollars over ten years to the UA and would go far toward creating recruitment incentives for top-notch faculty hires.
 We are a talented and persistent group, and we make the case that it is a worthy venture to invest in hires in ecosystem genomics to enable this type of STC in the future.

 Relation of the Cluster Hire to the iPlant Collaborative, Biosphere 2, and the Critical Zone Observatory.
 With its focus on 'big-computing' capacity, large environmental databases and algorithm development, the iPlant Collaborative is ideally suited to attract faculty hires in plant, animal and microbial genome biology.
 In the ecosystem sciences, the Biosphere 2 offers as an attractive, novel, and valuable asset in which to conduct experiments.
 Several members of our team are currently planning to establish a multi-year experiment on the relations between the Arabidopsis genome and the assembly of specific microbial and plant metagenomic communities as part of the Land Evolution Observatory (LEO) at Biosphere 2.
 The NSF-funded Critical Zone Observatory (CZO) offers a third incentive to attracting potential hires.
 The CZO was designed to include soil and water genomic components.
 Among iPlant, the Biosphere 2 and the CZO, we have unique research opportunities at the UA that could be used as incentives for faculty recruitment.